 A hill serves as an obstruction on #6 and #7.
 From the sixth tee, the green is out of view, hidden below the crest of the slope.
 Accurate shots on this 152-yarder will depend on experience with proper aim, and potential par putts will be influenced significantly by the steep ridge on the left side of the green.
 The 300-yard seventh plays up the hill to an elevated fairway.
 Its green is backstopped by a fence, and approach shots sent into the weeds and leaves on the right are essentially OB.

-On Morley's closing hole, a 227-yard par-4, trees take up residence in the fairway and sit comfortably in your line to the green.
+The eighth hole calls for a short pitch to an oval-shaped green.
+On Morley's closing hole, a 227-yard par-4 (that measures much closer to 200 yards), trees take up residence in the fairway and stretch comfortably over your line to the green.

-CONDITIONS: The golf course at Christopher Morley Park resembles, well....a big park.
+The golf course at Christopher Morley Park resembles, well....a park.
 The trees and shade make for a nice stroll.
 Greens and tee boxes seem to blend into the background.
-The ninth fairway overlooks the park's baseball fields, which introduce the pings of aluminum bats to the thwacks of long irons.
-It's a very pleasant setting -- provided you keep your golf balls away from enormous oak tree trunks.
+It's a very pleasant setting that, like many golf courses in northern Nassau County, was once part of an old Roslyn estate.

-HOLE(S) TO REMEMBER: Trying to reach the green from the tee on the 227-yard ninth is like a point guard trying to loft a running one-hander over a center in a pick-up basketball game.
+Trying to reach the green from the tee on the 200ish-yard ninth is like a point guard trying to loft a running one-hander over a center in a pick-up basketball game.
 You have to put some air under it, or it'll be swatted aside.
 Trees block the path to the green, a sight not normally seen.
-Dialing up too much distance will send your ball into a wide-open clearing behind the green, which isn't a problem in itself, but the return chip toward a back-to-front sloping green could be.
+There used to be a large clearing behind the green, but a new tennis facility built in 2014 swallowed up a section of the course between #9 and the clubhouse.

 AREA(S) TO AVOID: